 The South Dakota Lottery then had a very long wait until their first big Powerball win came along.
 But when it did, there were plenty of winners – 34 to be exact.
 The Watertown 34 won a giant South Dakota Powerball jackpot worth $50 million.
 The group, employees of Minnesota Rubber in Watertown, shared the total $101 million with one other winning ticket, but still took home $27 million after selecting the cash option.

-In addition to SD Powerball, Mega Millions, Wild Card, Hot Lotto and Dakota Cash are also available to lottery players in the state.
+In addition to SD Powerball, Mega Millions, Hot Lotto and Dakota Cash are also available to lottery players in the state.
 Dakota Cash is the state's only single-state game, following its creation in 1993.
 Mega Millions tickets weren't sold in the Mount Rushmore State until May 16, 2010.

 The South Dakota Lottery is proof that despite economic uncertainty people still love the lottery.
 In the financial year 2010-2011 the SD Lottery experienced its best year for scratch tickets since the lottery began.
 The strong popularity in scratch tickets in the state has been put down to the exciting titles and themes that have been used, as well as bigger jackpots.